 - the thermostat’s display won’t light up and unresponsive (you may also see a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)

-CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, DON’T.)

-After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
+After around 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
 If the thermostat has turned on while charging, turn it off and then turn it back on again, manually restarting the system.
 Once it has restarted completely, plug it back in to reach full charge.
 After another 60 minutes of charging, detach the Nest Thermostat and reattach it to its base.

-If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in reinforcements.
+If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
 Enter us!
-If D & K Heating Service Experts put in your Nest Thermostat, please reach out to us at 613-707-2421 or schedule an appointment online.
+If D & K Heating Service Experts installed your Nest Thermostat, please reach out to us at 613-707-2421 or schedule an appointment online.
 If your Nest Thermostat was not set up by D & K Heating Service Experts, please contact Nest Support here.

-Additionally, do not let this incident concern you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is truly saving money for you every day.
-When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
+Additionally, do not let this issue concern you about your Nest’s reliability.
+By owning and properly using Nest, your thermostat is truly saving money for you daily.
+When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.